digital-asset/daml-finance/docs/README.md

 `Node` and `yarn` must be installed on your machine.

+### Sass

+The `Node` version of `sass` must be installed: `gem install sass`

+### Grunt

+If grunt is not already installed: `sudo npm install -g grunt-cli`

+If you had to install anything new above, you may have to recreate the virtual environment: `pipenv install` again

 ## Building the docs

 1. Navigate to the root folder of the repository.